TimeATronics/Encrypt0/README.md

 1. The source code of the whole application is provided in the “source” folder.
 2. The Python Library named “PyInstaller” has been used to create the standalone frozen binary executable for Encrypt0.
+3. To build the application yourself, refer to the https://github.com/TimeATronics/Encrypt0/releases/tag/v1.0 section.

 <div style='page-break-after: always'></div>